Sep 24, 2024

 • The new solar park is expected to be operational by the end of the year and will produce 14,000,000 kWh annually - equivalent to the electricity consumption of approximately 3,100 Danish households.

-• This agreement represents the PPA with the most signatories ever signed in Denmark.
+• At the time of this announcement, this agreement represents the PPA with the most signatories ever signed in Denmark.

 PPAs are a game changer for the energy transition